-Founded in 1994, we are an independent investment management firm that provides a broad range of U.S., non-U.S. and global equity investment strategies.
-As of June 30, 2013, we managed a total of \$85.8 billion in assets.
+Founded in 1994, we are an investment management firm that provides a broad range of U.S., non-U.S. and global equity investment strategies.
+As of September 30, 2013, we managed a total of \$96.9 billion in assets.
 We have established a track record of attractive investment performance across multiple strategies and products.
 Our goal in management of client portfolios is to achieve superior long-term investment performance.
-Through June 30, 2013, 11 of our 12 investment strategies (excluding our 13th strategy, which we launched in June 2013) had outperformed their respective benchmarks, on a gross basis, since inception, with inception dates ranging from April 1, 1995 for our U.S. Small-Cap Growth strategy to April 1, 2010 for our Global Equity strategy.
-Those 11 outperforming strategies comprised 98% of our assets under management as of June 30, 2013.
+Through September 30, 2013, 11 of our 13 investment strategies had outperformed their respective benchmarks, on a gross basis, since inception, with inception dates ranging from April 1, 1995 for our U.S. Small-Cap Growth strategy to July 1, 2013 for our Global Small-Cap Growth strategy.
+Those 11 outperforming strategies comprised 98% of our assets under management as of September 30, 2013.